Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Our parameter estimation method

-where $\mathcal{D}$ is the set of laws on paths, which coincide with the $N$ temporal marginals at their respective times, and $\mathcal{A}$ is the set of laws given by linear additive noise SDEs.
-To find the underlying linear additive noise SDE in the intersection $\mathcal{A} \cap \mathcal{D}$, our method will alternate between information projections, $\argmin_{q \in \mathcal{D}}D_{KL}(q \| p)$ and moment projections, $\argmin_{p \in \mathcal{A}}D_{KL}(q \| p)$.
-Intuitively, the information projection step corresponds to trajectory inference, whose goal is to find the law on paths $q \in \mathcal{D}$, which best aligns with the reference measure $p$.
+$\mathcal{D}$ is the set of laws on paths, which coincide with the $N$ temporal marginals at their respective times. $\mathcal{A}$ is the set of laws given by linear additive noise SDEs.
+To find the underlying linear additive noise SDE in the intersection $\mathcal{A} \cap \mathcal{D}$, our method alternates between information projections, $\argmin_{q \in \mathcal{D}}D_{KL}(q \| p)$ and moment projections, $\argmin_{p \in \mathcal{A}}D_{KL}(q \| p)$.
+The information projection step corresponds to trajectory inference, whose goal is to find the law on paths $q \in \mathcal{D}$, which best aligns with the reference measure $p$.
 The moment projection then corresponds to maximum likelihood parameter estimation, since it amounts to determining the law on paths $p \in \mathcal{A}$ over linear additive noise SDEs, which best aligns with the law of the estimated trajectories $q$.
-Indeed, in the infinite-data limit, MLE is equivalent to minimizing relative entropy, i.e. KL divergence \cite{akaike1998information, white1982maximum}.
+Indeed, in the infinite-data limit, MLE is equivalent to minimizing relative entropy, i.e. KL divergence \citep{akaike1998information, white1982maximum}.
 At the population level, an iteration entails the updates:

-In iteration $k$, we start by using the SDE parameters estimated from the previous iteration to define a reference SDE $p_{A^{(k-1)}, H^{(k-1)}} \in \mathcal{A}$.
-Using this reference SDE and the set of observed temporal marginals, we perform trajectory inference \eqref{eq: entropy_min_to_reference_sde} (see middle plot of Figure \ref{fig:APPEX_visualized}).
-This problem is equivalent to a Schrödinger Bridge problem \cite{vargas2021solving, bunne2023schrodinger}, which seeks the path distribution $q^{(k)} \in \mathcal{D}$ that minimizes relative entropy to the reference SDE, while satisfying the marginal constraints \eqref{eq: marginal_constraints}.
-After trajectory inference, we perform a two-step maximum likelihood estimation, in order to estimate the drift and diffusion.
-This in turn updates the law of the reference SDE $p_{A^{(k)}, H^{(k)}} \in \mathcal{A}$ for trajectory inference in the next iteration.
+At iteration $k$, we start by using the SDE parameters estimated from the previous iteration to define a reference SDE $p_{A^{(k-1)}, H^{(k-1)}} \in \mathcal{A}$.
+Using this reference SDE and the set of observed temporal marginals, we perform trajectory inference \eqref{eq: entropy_min_to_reference_sde}, to estimate the path distribution $q^{(k)} \in \mathcal{D}$ that minimizes relative entropy to the reference SDE, while satisfying the marginal constraints \eqref{eq: marginal_constraints} (see the middle plot of Figure \ref{fig:APPEX_visualized}).
+We then perform a two-step maximum likelihood estimation, in order to estimate the drift and diffusion from the estimated trajectories.
+This in turn updates the reference SDE $p_{A^{(k)}, H^{(k)}} \in \mathcal{A}$ for the next iteration.
+To perform APPEX on a general additive noise SDE \eqref{eq: additive_noise_SDE}, the spaces $\mathcal{A}$ and the drift maximum likelihood parameter estimation step \eqref{eq: entropy_min_drift} would be modified accordingly.
+We show in Corollary \ref{cor: general_MLE_additive_Noise} of the appendix that there is a closed form diffusion MLE for general additive noise SDEs, once the drift has been estimated.